DIT is committed to improving the security and reliability of the University's computing facilities. Some of our initiatives include:

 After a period of two weeks updates will automatically install and users will be forced to restart within three hours to finish their installation.
 The logged on user will be warned repeatedly to restart before this happens, including a prompt that cannot be closed warning of the restart.

 For this reason we highly recommend users install the updates as soon as is convenient.

-If you return to work after the update period your computer will immediately install the updates and prompt you to restart within three hours.
+If you return to work after the two week update deadline your computer will immediately install the updates and prompt you to restart within three hours.

 In order of appearance, these are the prompts that a user will see after the two week grace period to install the updates.
 Users will receive notifications before the restart.
 This will give them the opportunity to restart before it is forced.

 |Suggestion to restart after updates have been installed|

 |The Software reboot window that appears when you click on the notification (green icon in the taskbar)|

 After one hour another notification appears advising the user to restart and the deadline for the forced restart.